 Vitamin D adequacy is also important during pregnancy as, during the third trimester, calcium demands increase and vitamin D is integral to calcium absorption and fetal bone growth and development.
-Vitamin D deficiency is common and affects up to 50% of pregnant women and breastfed infants.
+Vitamin D deficiency is common and affects up to 50 percent of pregnant women and breastfed infants.
 Gentle Prenatal includes 1000 IU of vegan vitamin D3.
 For many women, 2000 IU vitamin D is an appropriate daily dose, but some may require more or less.
 Gentle Prenatal contains 1000 IU, leaving room for extra supplementation if necessary, but also accommodating those women whose 25(OH)D levels exceed the favorable 30-45 ng/ml range on a dose of 2000 IU/day.

 Gentle Prenatal now includes choline, which is a unique feature among prenatal multivitamins.
 Choline has emerged as a crucial nutrient for pregnant women, since choline acts as a building block of the baby’s developing brain, and most Americans do not meet choline intake recommendations.
-However, most prenatal multivitamins have not yet acted on this research to include choline.
+However, the makers of most prenatal multivitamins have not yet acted on this research to include choline.